FLiP: Towards understanding and interpreting multimodal multilingual sentence embeddings: Methodology

 \subsection{Cross-modal and cross-lingual training}

-Since existing sentence encoders are trained yield to semantically aligned sentence embeddings for speech and text across languages, we introduce the cross-modal or cross-lingual signal into the training objective.
+Since existing sentence encoders are trained to yield semantically aligned sentence embeddings for speech and text across languages, we introduce the cross-modal or cross-lingual signal into the training objective.
 This allows our model to compensate for any variability in language or modality (speech, text) present in the embeddings.
-Let $\mb{s}_n \in \mathbb{R}^d$ be the speech utterance-level embedding corresponding to the $\mathbf{t}_n$.
-Projecting speech embedding on to the word embedding matrix, and normalizing gives:
+Let $\mb{s}_n \in \mathbb{R}^d$ be the speech utterance-level embedding corresponding to textual counterpart $\mathbf{t}_n$.
+Projecting speech embedding on to \textit{same} $\mathbf{W}$ and normalizing gives:

 Combining this with \eqref{eq:mono_theta} results in the following objective

 where $\alpha$ balances text and speech contributions.

 The above formulation~\eqref{eq:joint_objective} applies to bilingual text-text scenario, where $\mathbf{t}_n$ and $\mathbf{s}_n$ can be seen as text embedding pairs from primary (the one matching the language of the vocabulary) and secondary languages respectively.